Laragear/SubscriptionsDemo/README.md

 $plan = Plan::factory()->called('test')->monthly()->createOne();
 ```

-For the case of the Subscription Factory, you may want to attach entities after creating them using `subscribable()` and issuing the entity to attach on the method and the `attach()` method.
+For the case of the Subscription Factory, you may want to attach entities after creating them using the `attach()` method.

 ```php
 use Laragear\Subscriptions\Models\Subscription;